 Looking for your next great read?
 This program on Saturday, March 23, at 10:00 am will provide book lovers with new titles and hidden gems recommended by San Diego Public Library staff.
 A light breakfast and coffee will be served, courtesy of SRFOL.

 Book Discussion Group

-This month the group is reading Everything I Never Told You by Celeste Ng.
-Everybody is invited to join the discussion on Wednesday, April 26, at 6:30 pm in the Seminar Room.
-The book for next month is Back from the Dead by Bill Walton.
+This month the group is reading is Dark Money: The Hidden History of Billionaires Behind the Rise of the Radical Right by Jane Mayer.
+Join the discussion on Wednesday, March 27, at 6:30 pm in the Seminar Room.
+The book for April is Still Life by Louise Penny.
 Copies of these books are available at the circulation desk.

 Grace's Book Nook

 Make Grace's Book Nook, the used bookstore in our library, your first stop for amazing bargains on nearly new books and media for all ages and tastes.
 Thanks to all the very recent donations of books to the library, Grace's Book Nook shelves are teeming with lots of new CDs, children's books, classics, sci-fi, fantasy and more!
 It's a great time to use that coupon you may have received at the book sale!
 The Book Nook is open daily during library hours.
 Stock is continuously updated, so stop by often.
 Tax-deductible donations of gently used books are always welcome and help procure new books and media as well as program support for our library.
 We currently have openings for a few additional enthusiastic volunteers.
 If you are interested in joining our Book Nook team, please email [firstname.lastname@example.org] or call (858) 663-8828.